neureal/neureal-token-neureal/README.md

 In Ethereum Wallet / Mist, select the CONTRACTS tab and click WATCH CONTRACT to open the Watch contract window.
 Then:

-- Under CONTRACT NAME, enter Neureal Early Contributor Points
+- Under CONTRACT NAME, enter Neureal Token
 - Under CONTRACT ADDRESS, enter
 - Copy the Standard ERC20 Application Binary Interface below and paste it into the JSON INTERFACE text box